yqkee0411/energy_monitoring/README.md

 - **3× PZEM-004T v3 energy meters**
 - UART communication (custom addresses)
 - Wi-Fi network for MQTT data transfer
+- Wire and Current Transformer, Each PZEM-004T requires direct wiring to phase and neutral for voltage measurement and uses a CT clamp (split or non-split) for current measurement on the same phase conductor.

 ESP8266            |  PZEM-004T
 :-------------------------:|:-------------------------:
  <img width="516" height="443" alt="ESP8266 Board" src="https://github.com/user-attachments/assets/3275f037-9959-4f23-868c-a8544d07bf31" />| <img width="516" height="443" alt="PZEM004T" src="https://github.com/user-attachments/assets/054bf498-b332-4e61-bc4d-1f7170ad167e" />

-So i have gone for the ESP8266 with a 220v power supply and relay although i didn't need the relay but its the cheapest i can find at the time and it came with 220v power supply so no need external power supply, as for the PZEM-004T i have go for the Split core style CT so i don't need to messed around with disconnecting the cable, the cable was really stiff and i am not that comfortable with disconnect it and reconnect it without proper tools.
+So i have gone for the ESP8266 with a 220v power supply and relay although i didn't need the relay but its the cheapest i could find at the time and it came with 220v power supply so no need external power supply, as for the PZEM-004T i have go for the Split core style CT so i don't need to messed with disconnecting the cable, the cable was really stiff and i am not that comfortable with disconnect it and reconnect it without proper tools.

 ### Software
 - Tasmota firmware on ESP8266